Common tabular operations in pandas#

 As we can see, now the integer values are correctly rounded.

-The astype() method supports converting between all basic Python data types (int, float, str), but it also knows how to convert between more specific numpy data types, such as int64, int32, float64, float32 to mention a few (see [1] for a full list).
-Using the numpy data type can useful if you need to be more specific e.g. how many bits should be reserved for storing the values.
-For instance, int64 (i.e. 64-bit integer) can store integer values ranging between -9223372036854775808 and 9223372036854775807, whereas int16 can only store values from -32768 to 32767.
+The .astype() method supports converting between all basic Python data types (int, float, str), but it also knows how to convert between more specific numpy data types such as int64, int32, float64, float32 (a full list can be found in the NumPy documentation [5]).
+Using the numpy data type can useful if you need to be more specific about how many bits should be reserved for storing the values, for example.
+For instance, int64 (i.e., a 64-bit integer) can store integer values ranging between -9223372036854775808 and 9223372036854775807, whereas int16 can only store values from -32768 to 32767.
 If passing the “normal” int or float to the astype() function, pandas will automatically store 64-bit numeric values.
-The larger bits you use, the more physical memory is required to store the data.
-Hence, in some specific cases e.g. when dealing with extremely large datasets, it might be useful to be able to determine that the values in specific columns are stored with lower bits (to save memory).
+However, higher the number precision (i.e., the larger number of bits you use), the more physical memory is required to store the data.
+Hence, in some specific cases dealing with extremely large datasets, it may be useful to be able to specify that the values in specific columns should be stored with lower precision to save memory.

 Sorting data#